 5. It’s good for the planet

 Global concerns about climate change have increased in recent years and rightly so.
 The UK Parliament even declared a climate change emergency in 2019.
 Energy consumption remains a principal source of human-caused greenhouse gas emissions, the predominant cause of climate change.
 Therefore, there is pressure on everyone to be more efficient with their energy use.
 Interestingly, the focus often tends to be on households and individuals.
 In 2018 though, carbon dioxide emissions from the business sector were estimated to be 65.9 million tonnes and accounted for around 18% of all carbon dioxide emissions in the UK, so businesses certainly have a big responsibility to reduce their use.

 One of the best ways for a business to reduce the environmental impact of its energy use is to follow the likes of Apple and Google and switch to a 100% renewable energy supplier.
 More suppliers than ever before are offering 100% renewable energy and prices have got far more competitive in recent years.
 Which is good news because it means that lowering your organisation’s carbon footprint can go hand-in-hand with reducing your energy spend, meaning both your business and the planet can benefit!
-Check out RE100 if you’d like to see the list of companies that have committed to 100% renewable energy.

 6. Being efficient can help with compliance